wendyran/wendyran.github.io/_posts/2015-05-26-decision-tree-random-forest-svm.markdown

 **M5**, an adaptation of a regression tree al- gorithm by Quinlan uses a more computationally efficient strategy to construct piecewise linear models.

-A comparision talbe of CART, GUIDE and M5 is listed in [2].
+A comparision table of CART, GUIDE and M5 is listed in [2].

 #### 3. Properties of Decision Tree (TBC)